-UPDATED May 11 with new bill-tracking status reports.
+UPDATED June 1 with FINAL bill-tracking status reports.

 As deadlines approach for Texas lawmakers to move bills through the legislative process, Texans are wondering if Republicans will push priority election reforms through before the clock runs out.